- Oregon State Representative, 1988-1993.

 About Pres.
 Derfler

-One of his overriding interests was the reform of issues involving worker’s compensation.
+As he ran on it, one of his overriding interests was the reform of issues involving worker’s compensation.
 Over the course of several sessions, he and Kevin Mannix guided the reform of the worker’s compensation, in what Derfler considers one of his key legislative accomplishments.
 In 1994, he ran for and won a seat in the Oregon Senate, a post he held until 2001.
 Family Medical Leave, Workfare, JOBS Plus and changing the rules for state employee collective bargaining were other legislative reforms that Derfler proudly takes credit for creating and implementing.

 For two sessions, Derfler served as Senate Majority Leader.
 In his final session in the Senate in 2001, he served as the President of that body.
 Being in the majority party in the legislature allows control over issues and bills, and Gene Derfler relished that power.
 He took it seriously in making certain that the work of the people was done and done well.
 “It takes a lot of work and common sense to get people to come and be on your side.”